WordPress Object Caching – Everything You Need to Know

 For this reason, you might want to consider using a persistent caching tool.
 With this tool, objects will be cached across multiple page loads, further improving performance.

-External persistent object caching solutions like Redis and Memcached makes it possible to persist the object cache between requests.
+External persistent object caching solutions like Redis and Memcached make it possible to persist the object cache between requests.
 This helps speed up the delivery of database queries while further easing the workload of your server.

 3 Best Persistent Object Caching Tools for WordPress

 There are a few popular WordPress object caching tools available right now.
-Among them, Redis, Memcached, and APC have mostly used tools.
-So, let's check them one by one.
+Among them,

 1. Redis